MarcCoquand/Blog/site/posts/drawbackselm.md

 integration tests in Elm are not worth their costs.
 In my experience any bug you find while manually testing is trivial to fix and would not have shown up in any unit test.
 I suspect that other people consider the same thing so they do not bother.
-I find this is a big red flag.
+I find this to be a big red flag however.

 ### Sometimes you actually want to encapsulate state